 We are pleased to inform you that we are able to supply your child with one of each of the following items: A blazer, A tie, A PE top, shorts and socks and An outdoor fleece top.
 Parents will be required to supply the other items.
 We believe that our uniform is smart, yet cost effective.

 A jumper must have the school badge on and can be purchased from Ziggy’s in Harpurhey Shopping Centre.
+Plain black blazers can be purchased from most supermarkets and retail outlets, such as Asda, Tesco and Matalan.

 All students should also carry equipment to and from the Academy in a bag; each child will also be able to use a locker.
 Your child should attend the Academy in full school uniform every day.